 4. Keep it low-flow

 Having shorter, cooler showers to save energy is a big ask when you’re trying to stay warm during the winter.
-But installing a water-efficient showerhead can help to conserve water without making other sacrifices to your routine.
-Our sustainability team suggests installing water-efficient showerheads to prevent excess water consumption, while still providing enough to be effective.
+But water-efficient showerheads can help to conserve water without making other sacrifices to your routine too.

-Fun fact – the Ontario Building Code allows builders to install a maximum of 7.6 litres per minute showerheads, but our sustainability team typically installs showerheads in our buildings between 5.7 and 6.6 litres per minute (1.5 to 1.75 gallons).
+- Fun fact: Our sustainability team has installed low-flow showerheads in many of our apartment buildings to save energy, and it works!
+The Ontario Building Code allows builders to install a maximum of 7.6 litres per minute showerheads, but our sustainability team typically installs showerheads in our buildings between 5.7 and 6.6 litres per minute (1.5 to 1.75 gallons).

 We love this Water Savings Calculator on Waterpik’s website that calculates how much money and water you can save with a low-flow showerhead.
 If you shower for 15-minutes once a day with a water-efficient showerhead rather than a standard one, you can save 10,362.6 litres (2,737.5 gallons) of water and $37.53 per year!
 What’s better is that you can get one for as little as $15 on Amazon.
 Try it out – you’ll save some money and tons (literally) of water.